This pan seared salmon in Parmesan cream sauce with sun-dried tomatoes and spinach is a dinner inspired by Tuscan flavours.

 Parmesan Cream Sauce

 Italians claim that no Parmesan cheese should ever go near fish or seafood.
-I have to respectfully disagree.
+As much as I respect Italian cuisine, in this case I will to respectfully disagree.

-The creamy Parmesan sauce, flavoured by garlic, sun-dried tomatoes and a touch of white wine complements the salmon is a beautiful way.
+The creamy Parmesan sauce, flavoured by garlic, sun-dried tomatoes and a touch of white wine complements the salmon in a beautiful way.

 Recipe Tips and Notes